sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 When using the Contact Form, I have ensured all fields are required before you can submit an enquiry, this has also been tested manually.

 ## Errors i came across
-When testing my site, the areas that needed re-assessing was the portfolio section where i have tiled out my previous work, having to ensure that all
+When testing my site, the areas that needed re-assessing was the portfolio section where i have tiled out my previous work, as the format for this section changed a few times when designing for mobile.
+Once key lesson i have learnt now working in UX design, is to always design for mobile first.

+Additionally to this, i can across the error 404 failed to load resource when testing in safari, however after i re-uploaded my hero image this error disappeared.

 # Deployment
 The site is hosted using github pages.